VERIFY BEFORE RELYING

 Can I bring coffee or water into the exam room?

-DBPR materials restrict what can be taken into the examination room.
+DBPR rules say food is not allowed in the examination room and drinks are allowed in spill-proof containers.
 Plan to follow test center instructions exactly.
 Drink and use the restroom before check-in so you are not relying on a break.

 Can I take a bathroom break?